jlopgit/igfeedloader/README.md

 This is a sample implementation of a feed loader, in this case, a user's Instagram feed.
-This projected is implemented using Reactjs.
+This app is implemented using Reactjs.
+Data fetch is handled by Axios.

 ## Available Scripts